 For the purpose of determining days for case work for subsections (i) and (ii) above, Sunday and Monday together shall be considered one (1) day, and Friday and Saturday together shall be considered one (1) day.

 Call Answer Service Level for CAST shall be seventy percent (70%) of service calls within thirty (30) seconds or less.

+Quality Score

+The Measurement Period for Quality Scores shall be monthly.

+Supplier must attain a score of “3” (or its equivalent) on 95% of the internal quality checks completed by Supplier.

 4.4 Elevations.